simoniz0r/yadshot/README.md

 yadshot -p : Upload a paste from your clipboard to teknik.io.
 Requires xclip and curl.

-yadshot -s : Upload a paste from your selection clipboard to teknik.io.
-Requires xclip and curl.

 yadshot -t : Opens a system tray app that gives options between uploading a file/image, paste, or taking a screenshot.

 Dependencies: maim, slop, yad, xclip, curl, coreutils